MARTIN O'BEIRNE'S BLOG

 Initially we were told to wait and management would come and speak to us and receive the petition.
 So we waited.
 Security guards then proceeded to erect a fence, which seemed somewhat disproportionate to the size of our small and peaceful gathering, our numbers weren't increasing.

-As we were setting off Tory MP David Davis walked past and said he agreed that the BBC had become a centre-right wing broadcaster that was unfairly biased against the green party.
+Tory MP David Davis walked past and said he agreed that the BBC had become a centre-right wing broadcaster that was unfairly biased against the green party.
 Good form.

 Is all of this great grassroots campaigning going to make a difference?
 Will the green party leader speak at the televised election debates in 2015?
 David Cameron thinks this should be the case.
 Ed Milliband does not.
 Will there be representative coverage in the build up?
 With regards UKIP who have received media representation well in advance of their political representation up until now, they have now been 'delivered' and having performed well in the European elections, can now justify all coverage they receive.
 In any case, the campaign for fair coverage is certainly well underway and the pressure does not stop here.
 Young Green Portia Cocks is certainly determined and won't let it drop: